simonmichael/hledger/hledger/hledger.m4.md

 ### Amount signs

-There is some special handling for amount signs, to simplify parsing and sign-flipping:
+There is some special handling making it easier to parse and to reverse amount signs.
+(This only works for whole amounts, not for cost amounts such as COST in `amount1  AMT @ COST`):

 - **If an amount value begins with a plus sign:**\
   that will be removed: `+AMT` becomes `AMT`